 ♦ Take the second exit towards Melton on the A1152.
 Keep going through a set of traffic lights, over the railway crossing, past the Wilfred Bridge pub on your left, until you reach another roundabout.
 Take the second exit and stay on this road until you come to a crossroad signposted to Alderton.

 ♦ Take the right turn to the village of Alderton, where you will come across some village stores.
 Take a left turn into Hollesley Road, then take the next right into Buckanay Lane.
 Keep going until you reach a farm.
 This is your final destination.

 ♦ Ref: 52.02853°N, 1.43554°E

-The lowest beds contain the common shells Aloidis, Glycimeris and Venerupis and the upper beds contain shells of Mya and Cerastoderma.
-If possible wet sieving is recommended, it is best to take numerous samples from the different layers home in either large bags or large containers, these can then be sieved at ones one time and the shelly left overs always look good on the garden!
+The lowest beds contain the common shells Aloides, Glycymeris and Venerupis, and the upper beds contain shells of Mya and Cerastoderma.
+If possible, wet sieving is recommended.
+It is best to take home numerous samples from the different layers in either large bags or containers.
+These can then be sieved and the shelly left overs always look good on the garden.